-On the other hand, you can also apply fertilizer to lawns before rains.
+On the other hand, you can also apply fertilizer to lawns before it rains.
 This will also be beneficial but also has downsides.
-Let’s look at how your lawn will benefit if you use fertilizer before rains:
+Let’s look at how your lawn will benefit if you use fertilizer before it rains:

+Con1.
 Rainwater is a natural Nitrogen source

 Nitrogen is a vital nutrient turfgrass needs to grow healthier, denser, thicker, greener, and have attractive foliage.
 It is freely abundant in the air, and nitrogenous fertilizers can also induct them into the soil.

 Nitrogen in rainwater is deposited into the soil when it rains.
 It’s then converted into nitrates and absorbed by turf to grow thicker and greener.
 Fertilizing before rains ensures turf gets free natural nitrogen before being supplemented with inorganic fertilizers.